-5.9 The chart shows that the Commissioner's Loans CFR (blue line) has been financed through a combination of external borrowing (yellow line) and internal borrowing (the difference between the yellow line and the blue line).

-- 5.10 The chart indicates that from 2022/23, the Commissioner's level of external loans falls below the minimum required by the liability benchmark and gap continues to widen over the period.
+- 5.9 The chart shows that the Commissioner's Loans CFR (blue line) has been financed through a combination of external borrowing (yellow line) and internal borrowing (the difference between the yellow line and the blue line). - 5.10 The chart indicates that from 2024/25, the Commissioner's level of external loans falls below the minimum required by the liability benchmark and gap continues to widen over the period.
 This is due to the Commissioner's Loans CFR, and hence its liability benchmark, increasing throughout the period covered by the TMSS, driven by its capital investment.
-At the same time, the Commissioners level of external loans fall during this period as several loans are repaid upon maturity.
-The figures in the graph include additional borrowing of £18 million estimated to be taken out in 2024/25. - 5.11 Given these forecasts, the Commissioner will need to borrow externally as it will not have sufficient usable reserves and working capital to cover the amounts required internally.
-Therefore, the liability benchmark will have an impact on the Commissioner's borrowing strategy for 2022/23.
+At the same time, the Commissioner's level of external loans fall during this period as several loans are repaid upon maturity. - 5.11 Given these forecasts, the Commissioner will need to borrow externally as it will not have sufficient usable reserves and working capital to cover the amounts required internally.
+Therefore, the liability benchmark will have an impact on the Commissioner's borrowing strategy for 2023/24.

-6. Borrowing strategy 2022/23
+6. Borrowing strategy 2023/24

-6.1 As at the 30 November 2021 the Commissioner holds £70.550m in external loans.
-There is a redemption of £3.350m to be paid by 31 March 2022 leaving a balance of £67.200 at the beginning of 2022/23 if no other loans are taken as part of the strategy for funding previous years capital programmes.
-The Commissioner will need to ensure total amounts borrowed do not exceed the authorised limit of £92.9 million, as disclosed in Appendix 1.
+6.1 As at the 30 November 2022, the Commissioner holds £66.95m in external loans.
+There is a redemption of £2.250m to be paid by 31 March 2023 leaving a balance of £64.70m at the beginning of 2023/24 if no other loans are taken as part of the strategy for funding previous years capital programmes.
+The

+Commissioner will need to ensure total amounts borrowed do not exceed the authorised limit of £90.3m, as disclosed in Appendix 1.